xrrhythmsuk/xruk-player/assets/tunes/angela-davis.md

 ## Breaks

 * **Break 1** consists of a pickup followed by a bar of eighth notes.
-* **Break 2** is a call and response between surdos and everyone else, ending with the pattern of Break 1.
+* **Break 2** is between surdos and everyone else, ending with the pattern of Break 1.
-* **Break 3** is a loop played by everyone except the snares (who just continue their normal part) and also ends with the pattern of Break 1 each time.
+* **Break 3** is a loop played by everyone except snares (who just continue their normal part) and also ends with the pattern of Break 1 each time.